 Luisa Cortesi – Advisor

-Megh Pyne Abhiyan (Cloud Water Campaign) is based on the belief that every individual has a right to lead life with ‘dignity, determination and dominance’.
-It is a commitment towards a behavioural change amongst the rural communities to effectively revive, innovate and institutionalize water and sanitation management practices and mainstream issues concerning floods through collective accountability and action.
+Megh Pyne Abhiyan literally means Cloud Water Campaign, is based on the belief that every individual has a right to lead life with ‘dignity, determination and dominance’.
+It is a commitment towards a behavioural change among the rural communities to effectively revive, innovate and institutionalize water and sanitation management practices and mainstream issues concerning floods, groundwater through collective accountability and action.

 MPA has been working in collaboration with resource groups – Advanced Center for Water Resources Development and Management (ACWADAM), Pune; Biome Solutions, Bangalore; PRADAN, Gaya and New Delhi; Development Alternatives, New Delhi; Department of Environment and Water Management, A N College, Patna; Owner Driven Rehabilitation Collaborative, Patna; and Samaj Pragati Sahyog, Dewas, in equipping the campaign with multiple skill sets.